Conference dates: 30 October–2 November 2024

 Repair and Reuse Communities 2

-• Iiris Tähti Toom (Spatialist Studio) and Henri Kopra (Spatialist Studio), Meanwhile In Kopli
+• Iiris Tähti Toom (Spatialist Studio) and Henri Kopra (Spatialist Studio), Meanwhile in Kopli

-• Rakel Jónsdóttir (University of Iceland), Empathfridges.
-A Story Of Freedges and Invisible Family Members
+• Rakel Jónsdóttir (University of Iceland), Empathfridges: A Story of Freedges and Invisible Family Members

 Crafts, Heritage and Materials 2

-• Debora Paulino (Universidade de Trás-os-Montes e Alto Douro), Sustainable Applications Of Industrial Hemp Through A DIY Approach
+• Débora Paulino (Universidade de Trás-os-Montes e Alto Douro), Sustainable Applications of Industrial Hemp through a DIY Approach

 Workshop